‘Regret trusting Surender, his parents’

-Karuna’s family had forgiven Surender when she had reported him to the police for harassment five months ago
+Karuna’s family had forgiven Surender when she reported him for harassment five months ago

 : Apparently kept in the dark about most of the harassment her daughter faced at the hands of her stalker prior to her murder on Tuesday, Karuna’s mother now regrets forgiving the killer.